 The LCM theoretical diplomas provide a useful supplement to our diplomas in performance, teaching, conducting, composition and thesis.

-The DipMusLCM balances traditional theoretical diploma components such as harmony and analysis with musicianship elements including comparison of recordings, performance practice considerations and essay writing.
-These components encourage candidates to explore contextual issues and their personal response to music.
+The DipMusLCM balances traditional theoretical diploma components such as harmony and analysis with musicianship elements, including a comparison of recordings, performance practice considerations and essay writing.
+These components encourage candidates to explore contextual issues and their personal responses to music.

 The DipMusLCM provides a relevant foundation for those who wish to advance their study of music theory and progress to the AMusLCM and LMusLCM diplomas.

 Candidates who complete and pass the DipMusLCM theoretical diploma exam are eligible to enter for ALCM in Performance, Option 2, a shorter version of the ALCM exam.
-See the Music Diplomas Syllabus (pdf, 414 kb).
+See our current Theory of Music syllabus for more information.